PX4/PX4-user_guide/en/config/actuators.md

    - For VTOL, thrust should point upwards when the Tilt Servo is at 0 degrees as defined the [Tilt Servo Convention](#tilt-servo-coordinate-system).
      Testing of the [Tilt Servo](#tilt-servo-setup) is covered below as well.
    - If thrust is in the wrong direction, you may need to [reverse the motors](#reversing-motors).

+4. Increase the slider value to the maximum value, so the motor is spinning quickly.
+   Reduce the value of the PWM output's `maximum` value just below the default.
+   Listen to the tone of the motors as you increase the value in small (25us) increments.
+   The "optimal" maximum value is the value at which you last hear a change in the tone.

 ### Control Surface Setup